ilhye/PetPeeve/README.md

   ```

 3. **Set up a Python virtual environment:**
-    - Type this command in you terminal or cmd:
+    - Type this command in your terminal or cmd:
     ```sh
     python -m venv .venv
     ```